European Athletics Championships 2024: Schedule, start times and how to watch

 Great Britain’s best athletes continue preparations for the Olympics later this summer by competing at the Europeans in Rome

-The biennial European Athletics Championships begins this weekend, with a number of Great Britain’s star athletes preparing to take on their rivals from across the continent as they continue to fine-tune preparations for the Olympic Games in Paris later this summer.
+The biennial European Athletics Championships are underway, with a number of Great Britain’s star athletes preparing to take on their rivals from across the continent as they continue to fine-tune preparations for the Olympic Games in Paris later this summer.

-The iconic Stadio Olimpico in Rome plays host to the championship for the first time since 1974 and although sprinter Zharnel Hughes and 400m runner Matthew Hudson-Smith were among four Brits to pull out of the event earlier this week, the likes of Katarina Johnson-Thompson, Keely Hodgkinson, Dina Asher-Smith and Neil Gourley still headline a strong-looking GB & NI squad.
+The iconic Stadio Olimpico in Rome plays host to the championship for the first time since 1974 and although sprinter Zharnel Hughes and 400m runner Matthew Hudson-Smith were among four Brits to pull out of the event, the likes of Katarina Johnson-Thompson, Keely Hodgkinson, Dina Asher-Smith and Neil Gourley still headline a strong-looking GB & NI squad.

-Johnson-Thompson will look to lay down a marker as she renews her heptathlon rivalry with Olympic champion Nafi Thiam ahead of their anticipated battle for gold at Paris 2024, while rising pole vault star Molly Caudery will look to build on her world indoors title secured earlier this year.
+Johnson-Thompson was hoping to lay down a marker as she renewed her heptathlon rivalry with Olympic champion Nafi Thiam ahead of their anticipated battle for gold at Paris 2024 but was sadly forced to pull out midway through the event to injury as Thiam cruised to victory.
+Meanwhile, rising pole vault star Molly Caudery will look to build on her world indoors title secured earlier this year.

-The sprints will see Jeremiah Azu line up in the 100m as the fast European man this year, having clocked a personal-best 9.97s in May, as he tries to deny Olympic champion Lamont Marcell Jacobs on home soil, while Daryll Neita has opted to focus on the 200m, leaving Asher-Smith and Amy Hunt to represent GB in the 100m on the women’s side
+In the men’s 100m, Romell Glave picked up a bronze medal for GB but he couldn’t deny Olympic champion Lamont Marcell Jacobs a European title on home soil, while Daryll Neita has opted to focus on the 200m, leaving Asher-Smith and Amy Hunt to represent GB in the 100m on the women’s side and after both made the final, Asher-Smith overcame a slow start to take a memorable gold medal.

 Here’s everything you need to know about the event in Rome: